MechiValle/MechiValle/README.md

 <hr>

-My name is Mercedes Valle and I'm a front-end trainee based in Buenos Aires.
+My name is Mercedes Valle and I'm a junior front-end developer based in Buenos Aires.

 <hr>